 Instructions:

 Sauté your leftover veggies until soft.
-Pour in the eggs and scramble until cooked through.
-Spoon the egg mixture onto a tortilla, roll it up, and you have a portable, filling breakfast.
+Pour in the eggs & scramble until cooked through.
+Spoon the egg mixture onto a tortilla, roll it up, & you have a portable, filling breakfast.

 A classic for a reason.
-Simple, delicious, and incredibly cheap to make at home.
+Simple, delicious, & incredibly cheap to make at home.

 Ingredients: